soda480/mpgitleaks/README.md

-  -h, --help         show this help message and exit --file FILENAME    file containing repositories to process --user             process repos for the authenticated user --exclude EXCLUDE  a regex to match name of repos to exclude from processing --include INCLUDE  a regex to match name of repos to include in processing --progress         display progress bar for each process
+  -h, --help         show this help message and exit --file FILENAME    file containing repositories to process --user             process repos for the authenticated user --org ORG          process repos for the specified GitHub organization --exclude EXCLUDE  a regex to match name of repos to exclude from processing --include INCLUDE  a regex to match name of repos to include in processing --progress         display progress bar for each process